ryppl/__legacy/README.rst

 -------------

-This rest of this document is a getting-started guide for Ryppl developers—the people who will be checking out from this repository and are working on development of the ryppl project.
+This rest of this document is a getting-started guide for Ryppl developers - the people who will be checking out from this repository and are working on development of the ryppl project.

 For emergent user-level HTML documentation, see http://www.ryppl.org